webrtc/webrtc-org/native-code/ios/index.md

 the build speed of ninja while at the same time getting access to the usual methods of deployment/debugging for iOS.

+After running GN, you'll find a `all.xcworkspace` file in the output directory.
-When running the generator script, you should see an `all.ninja.xcworkspace` file.
-You should be able to select the desired target and platform in the Xcode usual fashion and build/deploy.
-Note that you will need to rerun the GYP generator if you want to switch target platforms.
+Using this, you can select the desired target and platform in the Xcode usual fashion and build/deploy.
+Note that you will need to rerun GN if you want to switch target platforms.

 ### Deploying to Device